-SEA Objective effects, signif t of effect (consider in the effect in terminal in the effect in the eff ct and Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A To maintain and enhance the quality of landscapes and townscapes 0 + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A